 - Bethesda, MD

-Daniela has been teaching since as long as she can remember.
-From volunteering as a 2nd grade teaching assistant in middle school to tutoring calculus in high school and college, she has always loved helping students learn and succeed.
-A native South Floridian, she braved the snow (which she had never seen prior and still dreads to this day) to attend college in Pennsylvania.
-Later, she braved the rain (which she is infinitely more accustomed) to earn a master’s degree in Political Science at the London School of Economics, where she concurrently entered into the world of standardized test preparation.
+Daniela has been teaching for as long as she can remember.
+From volunteering at an Institute for Math and Computer Science in middle school to peer-tutoring calculus in high school, she has always loved helping students find academic success.
+A native South Floridian, she braved the snow (which she had never seen growing up and still dreads to this day) to attend Swarthmore College in Pennsylvania.
+Later, she braved the rain (to which she is infinitely more accustomed) to earn a master’s degree in Political Science at the London School of Economics, where she concurrently entered into the world of standardized test preparation.

 Since that time, Daniela has had years of wonderful experiences in both tutoring and learning from her students at PrepMatters, in addition to having the honor of working with students from a variety of countries and academic backgrounds.
 Daniela firmly believes that test prep can be fun(!) and that regardless of where the starting point may be, each student has the capacity to forge a path to their own success and to cross that finish line!